-Since the Cold War ended over two decades ago, fears of a nuclear war ever happening in the United States have greatly diminished.
+Since the Cold War ended, fears of a nuclear war ever happening in the United States have diminished.
 Instead, threats such as an EMP attack or an economic collapse seem to be higher concerns among preppers in general.

 Besides, a nuclear attack is not the only way a blast could occur.
 A majority of states (32 to be exact), have a nuclear power plant in them, and the remaining 18 states are just across the border.